+Spicy Buffalo Ketchup adds a little spice to your favorite condiment.
 Sometimes those hot dogs and hamburgers need a little kick, or you just want something different for dipping fries, or my favorite, oven baked sweet potato fries.
-Add a little spice to your favorite condiment by making Buffalo Ketchup.
+This recipe will give you the kick you crave!

 Already.
 Have you ever thought about that word?
 Have you ever thought about trying to explain what that word means to someone who has never heard it before?
 Or maybe they have heard it, but they don’t understand the concept of it.
 Every time I think about it, I want to use the word “already” to explain “already”, which is totally ineffective and all sorts of redundant.
 You could say that it refers to an event that occurred in the past, but that’s not quite right.
 I mean, think about it, would you say that the Civil War happened already.
 Sure, it’s an event in the past, but it just doesn’t make sense to say that.

 OK, so perhaps it refers to an event that can occur repeatedly, and you are speaking to the most recent past occurrence.
 I don’t know, that just doesn’t feel right to me, either.
 “Are you going to church this week?”
 “I went already.”
 Well technically you have gone in the past, but it was last week, not this week.
 Hmmm.

 Referring to a completed task?
 Well that doesn’t totally encompass it because you can say (and I’m sure I’ll be saying this soon”, “I can’t believe summer is over already.”
 That’s not really a task and refers more to time passing more quickly than expected.
 Gosh, I am confusing myself.

 Why don’t I look it up in the dictionary now that I’ve gone through this exercise?

 already – prior to a specified or implied past, present, or future time : by this time (Merriam-Webster)

 I’m still confused.